CyberCatQ/pyCADD/README.md

 * xlsxwriter

 * * *
-I learned Python myself and tried to write these scripts.
 For study and criticism only, please do not use for other purposes.
-#### All rights of each required other application and script belongs to the original author.
+#### The rights of each required other application and script belongs to the original author.

 Code comments contain Chinese only.